metagov/open-web-challenge/index.md

 # Key details and dates

-* Focus on blockchains, decentralized autonomous organizations (DAOs), and governance.
+* Focus on the governance of blockchains, decentralized autonomous organizations (DAOs), and online communities.
-* Kickoff is May 14 at 11am EST (GMT-4).
 * $25,000 USD in prizes, with $5,000 to be released in the first week!
+* The hackathon [kickoff conference](http://summit.openweb.community/) is May 14; come to the governance launch at 11am EST (GMT-4).
 * Three weeks of workshops and events from May 14 to June 6.
 * The next Q&A session is _May 8 at 12pm EST_ ([register here](https://stanford.zoom.us/meeting/register/tJEocOivqjwpGNIxZKvw_wLT3f7BXkck8LrC) for link)!
+* Looking for team?
+Join a team-building sessions on May 14 and May 15!
 * More questions?
 [Join our Telegram](https://t.me/governance_challenge).

 # Calendar